HelenKing029/MarsRoverSDK/README.md

 Download Python for your system https://www.python.org/downloads/

+### Get an API Key

+Apply for your key here: https://api.nasa.gov/index.html#apply-for-an-api-key

+Mars Rover Documenation: https://api.nasa.gov/api.html#MarsPhotos

 ### Running on Virtual Environment

 Run `source env/bin/activate` to activate the environment.

 To leave the environment enter `deactivate`.

+To load the requests library enter `pip install requests --user`.

+Create your `config.py` file with the variable `my_api_key = "Your_API_Key"`.
+Assign your new API key, save and close that file.

 Once you are running the environment you can then run the example file with `python3 example.py`.

-### Get an API Key

-Apply for your key here: https://api.nasa.gov/index.html#apply-for-an-api-key

-Mars Rover Documenation: https://api.nasa.gov/api.html#MarsPhotos

-Create your `config.py` file with the variable `my_api_key`.
-Assign your new API key, save and close that file.
+It is currently default to the `mostRecentSolDateImage` function.

 ### Calling the Functions